-In September, over 100 lawyers will provide free legal advice in Surrey, Vancouver and Kelowna to raise awareness and funds for BC’s pro bono programs as part of the Pro Bono Going Public 2019 event run by Access Pro Bono.
+From September 13 to 24th, over 200 lawyers provided free legal advice in British Columbia to raise awareness and funds for BC’s pro bono programs as part of the Pro Bono Going Public 2021 event run by Access Pro Bono.
 Roper Greyell was proud to be a sponsor for the Trial Court this year.

 As Greg states, “In my view it is inherent in the privilege of being a lawyer, a corresponding obligation to be a helping profession.
 I think it is incumbent upon lawyers to assist those who require legal services but cannot afford them.”

 For more information on Access Pro Bono Going Public 2021 visit: http://advice-a-thon.ca/

 Access Pro Bono is the premiere coordinator for pro bono services in British Columbia.
 In addition to the Summary Advice Clinic (where several RG lawyers volunteer), they also run the following services:

 - Lawyer Referral Service – linking clients to lawyers with specific expertise

 - Civil Chambers Program – Assisting self-represented non-family chambers applications

 - Roster Program – to service unique cases and non-profit organizations